Setting property groups

 Relative path patterns

-IBM Z Open Editor property group locations can be path patterns relative to the root of the workspace.
-You want to avoid patterns that point outside of the workspace as these might be different for every developer that you are sharing your ZAPP file with.
-This is also important for multi-root workspaces: you do not want to reference files from another workspace.
-Instead, each workspace can have its own ZAPP file and the property groups of all workspaces get concatenated in the order in which the workspaces have been listed in the multi-root's .code-workspace file.
+IBM Z Open Editor property group locations can use path patterns relative to the root of the workspace.
+Avoid patterns that point outside the workspace, as these might be different for every developer that you are sharing your ZAPP file with.
+This is especially important for multi-root workspaces: do not reference files from another workspace.
+Instead, assign a separate ZAPP file to each workspace.
+The property groups from all workspaces are concatenated in the order in which the workspaces appear in the multi-root .code-workspace file.

 Absolute path patterns